Classof2020/classof2020.github.io/_class/nischal_shrestha.md

 layout: profile
 ---

-# Love Everything Thant Make Me More Human.
+# Love Everything That Make Me More Human.

 I am a Pythonnista.